zama-ai/concrete/concrete/README.md

 ## License

-Concrete is licensed under AGPLv3.
-If this does not fit your requirements, get in touch at hello@zama.ai for other licensing options
+This software is distributed under the BSD-3-Clause-Clear license.
+If you have any question, please contact us at `hello@zama.ai`.